How to Choose a display mode on your Windows 11 PC

 1PC screen only

-Laptop screen mode is useful when you work on a laptop and do not need to share your screen.
+Using 'PC screen only' is useful when you're on a laptop and don't need to share your screen.
 This mode helps ensure all content returns to your main monitor after disconnecting an external display.
-Using laptop screen mode also saves a small amount of power when no extra screens are connected.
+It can also save a bit of power when no extra screens are active.

 2Duplicate